Nisherpa/CSE20/index.md

 Built-In String Functions
  1.len()
-   - Returns the length, the total number of characters in the string, inlcuding white spaces
+   :Returns the length, the total number of characters in the string, inlcuding white spaces
    - Example:
      -len("python")->6
      -len("It's done!")-> 10